 HPC5 is a set of parallel computing units with a peak processing power of 51.7 petaFlops.
 Combined with the supercomputing system in operation since 2018 (HPC4), the peak computational capacity of the infrastructure totals 70 petaFlops: that is, 70 million billion mathematical operations performed in a single second.
 Its full name is High Performance Computing - layer 5.
-It is our latest-generation supercomputer – one of the ten most powerful in the world.
+It is our latest-generation supercomputer, one of the most powerful and efficient in the world.
 Inaugurated on 6 February 2020, in June 2020 it entered the TOP500 list, HPC5 is the sixth most powerful supercomputer in the world, the highest ranked in Europe and the overall leader among non-governmental systems.
 It is also among the greenest, with one of the lowest levels of electricity consumption per Petaflop/s.
 It has the same rankings in the GREEN500 list – sixth in the world for energy efficiency, the highest ranked in Europe and again first overall among all industrial computing systems, a position it retains in June 2022.
 If we disregard experimental computers by considering only supercomputing systems with more than 500,000 computing cores, HPC5 ranked as the world's second most energy-efficient computer in 2020 and still occupies fifth place in June 2022.
 A single watt of electricity enables it to perform almost twenty billion operations per second.
 The performance level of this computer means it can use extremely sophisticated in-house algorithms to process subsoil data.
 The geophysical and seismic information we collect from all over the world is sent to HPC5 for processing.
 Using this data, the system develops extremely in-depth subsoil models, and on the basis of these, we can determine what is hidden many kilometres below the surface: indeed, this is how we found Zohr, the largest gas field ever discovered in the Mediterranean.